tysonliddell/ray-tracing-1/README.md

 # ray-tracing-1
-Code following Peter Shirley's *Ray Tracing in One Weekend*.
+Rust implementation of Peter Shirley's *Ray Tracing in One Weekend*.
 Book can be found [here](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ## Final result